darthinvader/daggerheart-tools/memory-bank/progress.md

 - Edge cases in progression need tests
 - Broader persistence layer beyond localStorage is not started
 - ESLint shows some warnings (react-refresh only-export-components in UI files; console statements in test scripts); non-blocking.
+- Some shadcn-generated UI shells have very long lines; treat as vendor-like and defer changes unless ergonomics need improvement.

 ## MVP Success Criteria